Aetopia/NoSteamWebHelper/README.md

 4. Start up an app and the CEF will be toggled accordingly.

 > [!NOTE]
-> You may also manually toggle the CEF via a tray icon.
+> - You may also manually toggle the CEF via a tray icon.
+> - To prevent the CEF from automatically showing when restored, pass `-silent` to Steam.

 # Build
 1. Install [MSYS2](https://www.msys2.org/) & [UPX](https://upx.github.io/) for optional compression.